Longleaf for All

 The Mentorship Model

-The Mentorship Model educates minority farmers about sustainable land management practices.
+The Mentorship Model educates farmers about sustainable land management practices.
 The approach leverages the mentorship of experienced landowners, establishing a culturally relevant and trusted connection between mentors and mentees.
 This fosters a conducive learning environment where knowledge sharing is more effective.

 As an important outcome, the program helps participants build a professional network of forestry, wildlife, and natural resource professionals.
 This network enables landowners to become more actively involved in land management, boosting their confidence and decision-making skills.
 As they gain expertise, they are also equipped to mentor other landowners, further expanding the reach of sustainable practices within the community.